Koboto-Boards/Boards-to-ArduinoIDE/README.md

 ## Arduino IDE integration

-These files can be used to add A-Star and robot support to the Arduino IDE.
+These files can be used to add all boards of koboto.io support to the Arduino IDE.
 Entries for **koboto.io Boards** will appear in the **Boards** menu when you do this.